RyunMi/ryunmi.github.io/_pages/personal.md

 My dear family and my love <b>Dingyi</b> have given me full care and great confidence in my academic journey.
 They are the strength and source of my struggle.

-Besides, <b>Football</b> is one of my few spiritual sustenances, and my time in the School of Mathematics and Computaional Science's team is always worth remembering.
+Besides, <b>Football</b> is one of my few spiritual sustenances, and my time in the School of Mathematics and Computational Science's team is always worth remembering.

 {% include gallery %}